 We examine a monopolist of a base good who benefits from a complementary good provided either by it or another firm.
 Use of the complementary good requires the base good, but not the reverse.
-We assess and calibrate the extent of the positive influence on the base good profits that is created by the existence of the two sources (internal or external) of the complementary good.
-We establish an equivalence between a model of a base and complementary good and a reduced form model of the base good where network effects are assumed in the utility function as a surrogate for the presence of direct network effects (i.e., a consumer's utility directly increases in the number of other users) or indirect network effects (i.e., arising from increased variety of complementary goods produced by other firms).
-This allows us to examine the pricing of the complementary good under different market structures and in the context of the effect of other complementary goods via the network effects.
+We assess and calibrate the extent of the positive influence on the base good profits that is created by the existence of the two sources (internal or external) of the complementary good and a reduced form model of the base good where network effects are assumed in the utility function as a surrogate for the presence of direct network effects (i.e., a consumer's utility directly increases in the number of other users) or indirect network effects (i.e., a arising from increased variety of complementary goods under different market structures and in the context of the effect of other complementary goods via the network effects.
 We assess and calibrate the influence of the intensity of network effects and quality improvements in the complementary good on profits from the base good.
 We also evaluate the incentive that a monopolist has to improve the quality of the base good rather than that of a complementary good that it produces.